zoe1337/sft/README.md

 Using both options makes the Shitty Face Tracker do absolutely nothing.
 I'm not sure if that makes it less useful.

+To apply the Laughing Man overlay, you shoud activate it by `echo 1 > /tmp/lm-ctrl`
+To deactivate, `echo 0 > /tmp/lm-ctrl` - I wanted to use SIGUSR1 and SIGUSR2 but that made OpenCV crash randomly...

+This is implemented so that you can have some fun during video calls (if you manage to open the v4l3oopback in your particular video call thingy).
+But you can specify the `--overlay_on` option to have it default on.

+Other options worth mentioning: `--debug` shows you frames around the tracked faces.
+Fading green (brightest: newest) are the valid tracked faces, fading red are the ones not qualifying as valid, and yellow are the recognized faces on the (future) frame.
+The image it is being drawn on is always one frame behind, so the tracker can see the future a little bit.

+If the colors are mixed up on the loopback output, try `--output_bgr`.
+VLC and OBS apparently want different pixel formats...

 ## Q&A
 ### This adds latency to the video!
 Yes.
 Ideally not more than 2 frame latency, but YMMV.

+### Does it work with OBS?
+Yes it does!
+You want to use the `--output_bgr` option in that case.

+### Where is the Laughing Man animation from?
+Originally from Ghost in the Shell Stand Alone Complex, but this particular file is the work of [Viscupelo](https://www.deviantart.com/viscupelo/art/Laughing-Man-Updated-33465610) from 2006.
+I used [Glimpse](https://glimpse-editor.org) to un-optimize the gif, crop it, and create an alpha mask.

 ### How do you detect faces?
 I don't!
 OpenCV does with the haarcascade classifier.